devonjones/openforge_catalog/README.md

 ## License

 ### Python
 All python code in this project is licensed under the PSFL.
-The license text can be found under api/LICENSE.txt.
+The license text can be found under [api/LICENSE.txt](api/LICENSE.txt).

 ### Node
+All node code in this project is licensed under the MIT license.
+The licene text can be found under [app/LICENSE.txt](app/LICENSE.txt)